JdoubleG/Intro-AI-Assignments/README.md

 Do not use this code for academic purposes without citation.

-### Assignment 1
-This assignment centers around using an informed search algorithm to solve the pancake problem.

-Grade: 95/100

 ### Assignment 3
 This assignment is to solve the knapsack problem with a genetic algorithm.